ntpadovani/holbertonschool-low_level_programming/search_algorithms/README.md

-This will contain all files for the search algorithms project"
+This will contain all files for the search algorithm project